-The old South isn't completely gone with the wind in North Little Rock.
-A short drive from McCain mall will bring you to a quiet, tranquil place that looks like something from an old movie.
+A short drive from McCain mall in Little Rock will bring you to a quiet, tranquil place that looks like something from an old movie.
 As a matter of fact, it was featured in the opening credits of "Gone With the Wind."
 It's believed to be the only remaining structure from that film.

 The location isn't in the film, however.
 According to the Arkansas Department of Tourism, Cary Bradburn with the North Little Rock History Commission offers this explanation for why it was used in the film: